Combined pill

 Every Day (ED) pills

-Unlike the monophasic and phasic pills, the ED pills contain about 28 pills, 21 of them being active pills and 7 inactive (dummy) pills.
-These two sets of pills are usually coloured differently and can be easily identified.
-When taking the ED pills, a pill is taken daily for 28 days (with no 7 days break).
-Every day pills should be taken in the right order to ensure effectiveness.
-A common example is Microgynon.
+Unlike the monophasic and phasic pills, the ED pills contain about 28 pills, 21 active pills and seven inactive (dummy) pills.
+These two pills are usually coloured differently and can be easily identified.
+When taking the ED pills, a pill is taken daily for 28 days (with no 7-day break).
+Every day, pills should be taken in the correct order to ensure effectiveness.
+A typical example is Microgynon.

-You must keep to the manufacturer’s instructions of your preferred pills.
-You can always consult your GP, nurse, or pharmacist if you are confused or have questions.
+You must keep to the manufacturer’s instructions for your preferred pills.
+You can always consult your doctor, nurse, or pharmacist if you are confused or have questions.

 To achieve maximum effectiveness, you need to follow the instructions correctly.
 Missing your pills, taking them at the wrong times or with certain medications can reduce the effectiveness.